kaiorosa1/100-days-of-code/log-r5.md

 ## Day 92: June 1, 2020

-**Today's Progress**: I worked on the data-filter component and I was able to finish as well.
+**Today's Progress**: I worked on the data-filter component and I was able to finish it as well.
 I will now be be working on the edit delete icons to appear on the actions column.

 **Thoughts**: I woke up very hopeful in spite of everything that's happening and I don't know why I just want to enjoy this sort of productive day.